 If you have questions related to registration, your academic record, or thesis submission, seek out the Graduate Administrator.
 The Graduate Supervisor works with the Graduate Administrator to answer student questions and ensure that students are on track to fulfill degree requirements.

-The Assistant Director of SSAC - Film Studies Professor Marc Furstenau marc.furstenau@carleton.ca
+The Assistant Director of SSAC - Film Studies Professor Gunnar Iversen

-407 St. Pat's
+gunnar.iversen@carleton.ca430 St. Pat's

-613-520-2600 x 2349
+613-520-2600 x 2343